Atlacomm/Alta/README.md

 # Alta
-A discord bot made in .NET
+A discord bot that was going to be in .NET but swing needs a bot so he's making another fucking bot for that